RTEMS/rtems-docs/c-user/fatal-error/background.rst

     The construction of the RTEMS initialization task failed.
 This fatal error may occur during system initialization.
 It is an application configuration error.

+INTERNAL_ERROR_IDLE_THREAD_CREATE_FAILED (43)
+    The creation of an IDLE task failed.
+This fatal error may occur during system initialization.
+It happens if a task create extension fails for an IDLE task.